BeyondRobotix/mavesp8266/README.md

 User level (as well as wiring) instructions can be found [here for px4](https://docs.px4.io/en/telemetry/esp8266_wifi_module.html) and [here for ArduPilot](http://ardupilot.org/copter/docs/common-esp8266-telemetry.html)

 * Resetting to Defaults: In case you change the parameters and get locked out of the module, all the parameters can be reset by bringing the GPIO02 pin low (Connect GPIO02 pin to GND pin).

+Get the ESP-01 adapter board here on [Amazon](https://www.amazon.com/gp/product/B07Q17XJ36/); commonly called an "ESP01 programmer", this one has a little rocker switch on the side (UART side for serial TTL debugging by AT commands, PROG for firmware programming) and a yellow pin header which allows you plugin the ESP01 module without any wires.
+It defaults to 115200 and enumerates under Ubuntu as a ch341-uart converter.

 ### MavLink Protocol